Rolling Thunder Revue: 1975 fall tour

 On October 30, Dylan held the first Rolling Thunder Revue show at the War Memorial Auditorium in Plymouth, Massachusetts.
 Intended to contrast with the bombast of his 1974 tour with The Band, the first leg of the tour was small, spanning only thirty shows.
 The majority of the first Revue was booked at intimate venues, including smaller arenas, theaters and gymnasia; aside from two shows in Upstate New York, a four-show Canadian leg and the concluding concerts in the New York metropolitan area, the tour's itinerary was entirely confined to New England.
 However, the secrecy surrounding the Revue's intended destinations, the new material Dylan was premiering, and the inclusion of Joan Baez on the same bill as Dylan for the first time in a decade ensured prominent media coverage.

 On November 2, 1975, the tour stopped at the University of Lowell.
 Dylan's inspiration for playing Lowell was Jack Kerouac, a pivotal influence on his oeuvre who was born and raised in the city.
 Dylan, Beat Generation colleague Ginsberg and various band members visited Kerouac's gravesite.

 According to Larry Sloman, who documented the tour in On the Road with Bob Dylan (1978), "Onstage it was like a carnival.
 Bobby Neuwirth and the back-up band [dubbed 'Guam'] warmed up the audience.
 Next, Dylan ambled on to do about five songs.
 After intermission, the curtain rose to an incredible sight, Bob and Joan, together again after all these years."

 Dylan and Baez often opened the second half of the show duetting in the dark on "Blowin' in the Wind".
 Then Baez would take center stage with a dynamic six-song set, followed by a solo set from Dylan.
 He was joined by the band for a few numbers, until the finale song, Woody Guthrie's "This Land Is Your Land," featuring everyone on stage.
-The spirit was considered extremely warm, leading to Joni Mitchell, who only intended to play one concert, to stay on for the remaining three nights of the tour.
+The spirit was considered extremely warm, leading Joni Mitchell, who only intended to play one concert, to stay on for the remaining three nights of the tour.